dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 RUN mkdir -p /root/libs /root/ww3
 ```

-This is the most tricky part.
-WAVEWATCH III uses netCDF4 to handle the input and
+This is the most tricky part: WAVEWATCH III uses netCDF4 to handle the input and
 output files (can be plain text files as well, but for large datasets it becomes
-unmanageable).
-To install those libraries in the image we can use the following
+harder to manage).
+To install those libraries in the image we can use the
+following
 [script](https://raw.githubusercontent.com/dspelaez/install-netcdf-fortran/master/install_netcdf.sh):

 ```